The Hypotheses on Expansion of Iterated Stratonovich Stochastic Integrals of Arbitrary Multiplicity and Their Partial Proof: Expansions of Iterated Stratonovich Stochastc Integrals of Multiplicity 2--4. Some Old Results

-Prooving Theorem 6 \cite{2011-2}-\cite{2018}, \cite{2010-2}-\cite{2013}, \cite{arxiv-5} we used Theorem 3 and double integration by parts.
+Proving Theorem 6 \cite{2011-2}-\cite{12aa-afterxxx}, \cite{2010-2}-\cite{2013}, \cite{arxiv-5}, we used Theorem 3 and double integration by parts.
 This procedure leads to the condition of double continuously differentiability of the function $\psi_1(\tau)$ at the interval $[t, T]$.
 The mentioned condition can be weakened, but the proof becomes more complicated.
-In result we have the following theorem.
+As a result, we have the following theorem.